hhariri/hhariri.github.io/_posts/2018-08-15-public-speaking-dealing-with-nerves.md

 Often times when I used to give talks, I'd stand by the door and watch people walk into the room.
 I'd greet them, say hello, get a smile from them.
 I would also walk up to people in the front row before the talk and chat with them.
 This allowed me to "get to know" a few people, which in turn would convert a room full of strangers, into a room with one or two friendly faces which I could then use as acknowledgement during my talk.
 I no longer felt alone.
 I felt like I knew a few people.

 <br/>Not feeling like a stranger can very much help cope with your nerves.
-And in general feeding of the audience is an extremely valuable tool for having a successful talk, but we'll cover
+In general feeding off of the audience is an extremely valuable tool for having a successful talk, but we'll cover
 that in another post.

 ### Tell a joke